 Not many of our readers are aware that you designed the chaos symbol that is so prevalent in punk and traveler culture today.
 A lot of people associate its history with TSR and D&D, but it started with you.
-Are you aware of the perhaps thousands of people with it tattooed who are doing things like riding freight trains and fighting against environmental degradation?
+Are you aware of the perhaps thousands of people with it tattooed who are doing things like riding freight trains and fighting against environmental degrada-I've read once that Hawkwind was the tion?
 How do you feel about the new life that this symbol has found?

 Given that I drew the sign on our kitchen table when I was trying to think of a good sign to indicate 'Entropy', I had no idea it was going to taken up by so many.
 Though I suppose it's not surprising, since the [Role-Playing] games are based firmly on the main heroic fantasies series.
 So much is lifted, especially from me and Tolkien.
-I rather like the asymmetrical version first drawn by Walter Simonson and now being increasingly adopted!
-Nice to see it sticking warping and changing to suit the times...
+I rather like the asymmetrical version first drawn by Walter Simonson and now beground among many contemporary writers and artists while increasingly restrictive Intellectual Property laws are being

+> warping and changing